Jurisdictional arbitrage: Applications

-The practice of individuals seeking asylum involves appealing to a jurisdiction with favorable individual rights for residency, where the individual's native jurisdiction is seen by them to offer insufficient protection.
+The practice of seeking asylum involves individuals appealing to jurisdictions that offer stronger protections for individual rights, often because their country of origin is perceived as failing to provide adequate safety or legal safeguards.
 For example, women have fled West African nations which practice tribal female genital mutilation and/or extremist Islam in favour of European and North American jurisdictions.
 In July 2019, one of the wives--Princess Haya--of the ruler of Dubai was in a London courtroom to ask the state to provide and enforce a non-molestation order for her and what is known as a forced marriage protection order for their daughters; otherwise the women would be forced to submit to the Sharia law jurisdiction of Sheikh Mohammed.

 Outlawry

 Jurisdictional arbitrage has also been utilized to hinder attempts at governmental prosecution, by transnational criminals such as terrorists, money launderers, and cyber-attackers.

-Prior to recent international mobilization against the practice, there existed a long-standing tradition of ousted state leaders such as Erich Honecker, Idi Amin and Augusto Pinochet finding refuge and retirement abroad to avoid prosecution in their native jurisdiction.
+Prior to recent international mobilization against the practice, there existed a long-standing tradition of ousted state leaders such as Mohammed Reza Pahlevi, Idi Amin and Augusto Pinochet finding refuge and retirement abroad to avoid prosecution in their native jurisdiction.
 Pinochet, one-time military leader of Chile sought to evade retributive prosecution in his native jurisdiction by seeking refuge in the United Kingdom.
 He was later prosecuted by the Spanish court of Baltasar Garzón according to the principle of universal jurisdiction.

 To counteract this phenomenon, most countries have signed bilateral extradition treaties with most other countries, and some governments adopted the principle of universal jurisdiction, which has enabled individuals to be prosecuted for offences (particularly alleged human rights violations and war crimes) committed outside the jurisdiction of prosecution – the legal structure of nations such as Belgium and Spain allow for this, as does that of international tribunals operating under the aegis of the United Nations.